 Since IBL runs on the principles of nurturing the inquiring mind, sharing of opinions, fostering innovation and developing the child holistically, introducing your child to IBL from pre-school years will give your child a very strong foundation for academic success in the future.

-Myth #4: IBL is not relevant in Singapore’s context.
+Myth #4: Inquiry-based learning (IBL) is not relevant in Singapore’s context.